- The University of Alabama Libraries

 In anticipation of the electronic publication of library materials, planners studied and prepared for the use of digital information technology in the new facility.
 A scientific communications laboratory (later renamed Scholars' Station) helps faculty teach students how to use special databases, the Internet, and other electronic information systems.

 Aesthetically, the new library is compatible with existing Greek Revival buildings on the Quadrangle.
 The Library at the University of Virginia designed by Thomas Jefferson was the inspiration for the original University of Alabama Library, which was burned during the Civil War.
-The Eric and Sarah Rodgers Library for Science and Engineering incorporates dome and rotunda elements reminiscent of this earlier library.
+Rodgers Library for Science and Engineering incorporates dome and rotunda elements reminiscent of this earlier library.
 While the building's exterior is traditional in appearance, its interior is distinctly high-tech.

 Rodgers Library for Science and Engineering is conveniently located immediately south of Shelby Hall and the Science and Engineering Complex, north of the Biology Building, and one building west of the Campus Drive Parking Deck.
 Find Rodgers Library on standard campus map or check the interactive campus map.